neithere/argh/docs/tutorial.rst

     <argh.helpers.dispatch>` works.

-This is fine, but what about non-linear code with if/else, exceptions and interactive promts?
+This is fine, but what about non-linear code with if/else, exceptions and interactive prompts?
 Well, you don't need to manage the stack of results within the function.
 Just convert it to a generator and `Argh` will do the rest::

     def foo(args):